apalache-mc/apalache/docs/src/HOWTOs/howto-write-type-annotations.md

 ## Recipe 4: Annotating records

-Check the example [TwoPhase.tla][] from the repository of TLA+ examples.
+Check the example [TwoPhase.tla][] from the repository of TLA+ examples (you will also need [TCommit.tla][], which is imported by TwoPhase.tla).
 This example has 176 lines of code, so we do not inline it here.

 As you probably expected, the type checker complains about not knowing the types of constants and variables.
 As for constant `RM`, we opt for using